ItzSrujan/Agro-Sathi/README.md

 ### 💡 How it Works:

-- After submitting a voice query or image, the system generates disease detection + AI-generated advice.
+- After submitting a voice query or image, the system generates disease detection + AI-generated advice with 7-days action plan.
 - The advice is automatically sent to the farmer's WhatsApp number using the Twilio API.

 ### ⚠️ Note: